tja2000/GettingCleaningData/README.md

 ##The algorithm, for more details see the R script:

-1. create a DS with headers from features.txt.
+1. create a list with headers from features.txt.
 This part includes cleaning and providing clear names for variables.
 2. add an extra column with "activity"
 3. fill this column with resolved activity (activity number is replaced by its name from activit_lables.txt)
 4. add an extra colmun with "subject"